antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/c-api/iter.rst

 Iterator Protocol
 =================

-.. versionadded:: 2.2

 There are two functions specifically for working with iterators.

 .. c:function:: int PyIter_Check(PyObject *o)

    Return true if the object *o* supports the iterator protocol.

-   This function can return a false positive in the case of old-style classes because those classes always define a :c:member:`tp_iternext` slot with logic that either invokes a :meth:`next` method or raises a :exc:`TypeError`.

 .. c:function:: PyObject* PyIter_Next(PyObject *o)